 Xbox Cloud Gaming is only available for Xbox Game Pass Ultimate subscribers.
 This service costs $16.99 a month and includes online play, Xbox Game Pass console, Game Pass PC, Xbox Cloud Gaming, and EA Play.
 There is no standalone subscription for Xbox Cloud Gaming.

 If you want to try Xbox Cloud Gaming for free, Microsoft has partnered with Epic Games to make Fortnite completely free to play on the service, even without a paid subscription.
 That said, the game isn’t exactly the ideal use case for the service, since it requires fairly quick response times and a reliable connection, which Xbox Cloud Gaming can’t always achieve.

 Click below to get your first month for just $1.
 If you’re not sure which service is right for you, check out our Xbox Game Pass vs Game Pass Ultimate comparison to learn more.

 Where is Xbox Cloud Gaming available?

 Xbox Cloud Gaming is currently available in 28 countries worldwide.
 Note that it is not available in every country with Xbox Game Pass.
 Here is the full list:

 - United States

+However, it’s not available in the Apple App Store.
 Due to Apple’s App Store requirements, Microsoft would be required to list each and every game on the Xbox Cloud Gaming platform separately.
-Obviously, this isn’t practical, so instead the company plans on making it available via the Safari browser in the coming months.
+Obviously, this isn’t practical, so instead the company made the service available via the Safari web browser.

 One of the best things about Xbox Cloud Gaming is its game catalog.
 Since it’s tied in with Xbox Game Pass Ultimate, it comes with a built-in library of more than 200 games.
-New games are added and old ones removed every month.
+That includes a number of EA Play games that aren’t available on vanilla Game Pass.
+Plus, new games are added and old ones are removed every month.